 No-Op method with an interface that matches the requirements for a attachable method for ESMF_GridComp objects.
+The arguments are:

 gcomp The ESMF_GridComp object to which this method is attached.

 rc Return code; equals ESMF_SUCCESS if there are no errors.